volatilemolotov/esphome-ikea-led-matrix/README.md

 Both Frekvens and Obegränsad are 16 by 16 LED Matrixes from IKEA and they are Hackable for Usage with HomeAssistant / ESPHome.
 This Repository is a custom component for ESPHome to interface these two Matrixes.

-❗❗❗TODO❗❗❗ I will create a custom PCB for both Frekvens Cube and Obegränsad Panel that you can build yourself for a sleek integration. ❗❗❗TODO❗❗❗
+I will create a custom PCB for both Frekvens Cube and Obegränsad Panel that you can build yourself for a sleek integration. ❗❗❗TODO❗❗❗

 ## Wiring